symbol/symbol-docs/source/concepts/transaction.rst

 **********************

 Transactions are defined in a serialized form.
-Every transaction extends from the base :ref:`transaction schema definition <transaction>`, adding the type's particular properties.
+Every transaction extends from the base ``Transaction`` schema, adding the type's particular properties.

 All transactions should define a deadline and a max_fee: